-The Broken Plate is The Food Foundation’s annual flagship report, presenting ten vital signs revealing the health of our food system and its impact on our lives.
+The Broken Plate is The Food Foundation’s annual flagship report, presenting vital metrics revealing the health of our food system and its impact on our lives.

 It demonstrates that the UK’s food system and our food environments have led the UK into a national health crisis, with children and households on low incomes suffering the severest health consequences.

-Each year The Food Foundation publishes a new edition of The Broken Plate, providing updated statistics for the ten key metrics and new commentary on the direction of travel.
+Each year The Food Foundation publishes a new edition of The Broken Plate, providing updated statistics for key metrics and new commentary on the direction of travel.

 Businesses and Governments must act to ensure that the environment in which we live supports everyone in being able to access and afford a healthy and sustainable diet.